amazon-alternatives/extension/README.md

 * Install the packages with `yarn install`
 * Modify the files in the `src` folder
-* When everything's done, you can run `yarn zip` to build the `app.js` and `background.js` scripts and bundle all the files for release
+* When everything's done, you can send a PR \o/

 ### Project origin
 This project is an enhanced rewrite of [Amazon Killer](https://github.com/elliotlepers/Amazon-Killer) from Elliot Lepers